vidstack/vidstack.io/src/routes/docs/player/components/ui/volume-slider/_Docs.md

 ## Usage

-The `<vds-volume-slider>` component extends [`<vds-slider>`](../slider/index.md) , and binds the slider's value with the current provider's volume level.
-In addition, as the slider value changes, it'll dispatch a `vds-volume-change-request:ignore` event to request updating the current volume level on the provider.
-Thus, volume is a two-way property binding between the provider's `volume` and the volume slider's `value` (i.e., they are kept in-sync).
+The `<vds-volume-slider>` component extends [`<vds-slider>`](../slider/index.md) , and two-way binds the slider's value with the provider's volume level.

+The slider receives volume updates from the provider through the media store, and dispatches a `vds-volume-change-request:ignore` event to request updating the current volume level on the provider as the slider value changes.

 The media volume range is between `0` (min) and `1` (max), but on the slider it's between `0` and `100`.
 The conversion is automatically handled by this component.